lbarchive/b.py/README.md

 b.sh (b.py)
 ===========

+> *Publishing (technical) posts to Blogger in your favorite markup language seamlessly without much fuss.*

 **b.sh** is a program which enables [Blogger][] bloggers to blog from command-line. *[b.py][]* is the current implementation on Blogger V3 API, written in Python 2.7 at this moment.
 No support for Python 3 yet, because of [Google APIs Client Library][GoogleAPI] only supports Python 2.5-2.7.

 As the extension suggests, *[b.sh][]* was written in shell script and requires [GoogleCL][]. *b.sh* is deprecated due to the flaw in Blogger GData V2 API, which adds `<br/>` before each newline `\n`, rendering the posting via API unusable.
 The project's name is *b.sh* and will be used continuously even though it's no longer written in shell script.